* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 clockshark-homepage

 ClockShark has a 4.7 out of 5 on Capterra, receiving nearly 2,000 reviews, leaning mostly positive.
-Customers appreciate how the crew can clock in from the field via a mobile-friendly interface.
-However, some customers find it lacks features found with other providers, such as PTO tracking.
+Customers appreciate how a crew can clock in from the field via a mobile-friendly interface.
+However, some customers find that it lacks features available with other providers, such as PTO tracking.

 Key Features